 - No Foreign Ownership – All shareholders must be U.S. citizens.

 As you can see, there are quite a few entity structure options available, some of which unsurprisingly overlap.
 It’s important that you pick the right business type and don’t forego choosing a formal business entity altogether, thinking that you might not need it.
 Defaulting to a sole proprietorship or general partnership, which is what would happen if you didn’t formally declare another structure, might not be the most advantageous route for you to go.
-If fact, the liability exposure in those two options could be downright dangerous for you and business.
+In fact, the liability exposure in those two options could be downright dangerous for you and your business.

-Speaking of liability, you’ll notice it varies a bit between a sole proprietorship/partnership, corps and LLC’s.
+Speaking of liability, you’ll notice it varies a bit between a sole proprietorship/partnership, corps, and LLCs.
 It’s worth noting that regardless of the level of liability protection you think you have, your business entity will not protect you and your assets against all risks.
 You’re not protected from being negligent or committing wrongful acts for example.
 There are many forms of business insurance to look into that will cover you in other situations.
 For example, errors and omissions insurance and general liability insurance.

 Ultimately, each business type has its distinct advantages and disadvantages.
 At the end of the day, it’s crucial to have a deep discussion with your attorney or tax advisor before making this decision.
 Through this process, you’ll be well on your way to moving forward in your new business endeavor.
-This step will eventually aid you in the next step of acquiring a merchant account for your organization’s credit card processing.
+This step will eventually aid you in the next step of acquiring merchant services for your organization’s credit card processing.